binarymist/dockersecurity-quickreference/manuscript/markdown/front/preface.md

 ## Description

 I usually use bruce schneier's Sensible Security Model when threat modelling.
-With this book I've focussed on identifying and addressing the risks and countermeasures that I see most common in Docker deployments.
-This is targeted toward the DevOps and Software Engineer in a hurry.
+With this book I've focussed on identifying and addressing the risks and countermeasures only, that I see most commonly in Docker deployments.
+This book is targeted toward the DevOps and Software Engineer in a hurry.

 ## Purpose

 My intention with this book is for it to serve as a reference to help you increase the likelihood of resisting attacks from your adversaries, at the same time not getting bogged down in hundreds of pages of content.

-This book is supposed to augment the Cisecurity Benchmark for Docker.
-Read it in conjunction, that's also what works for me, so I'm hoping it will for you also.
+I've found the content of this book most useful when read in conjunction with the Cisecurity Benchmark for Docker, so I'm hoping it will for you also.

+Please contact me if you don't understand something within the book at: [binarymist.io/#contact](https://binarymist.io/#contact).
+If you find any errors, please:

+* Submit a pull request at [github.com/binarymist/dockersecurity-quickreference/pulls](https://github.com/binarymist/dockersecurity-quickreference/pulls) or
+* Create an issue (github.com/binarymist/dockersecurity-quickreference/issues)(https://github.com/binarymist/dockersecurity-quickreference/issues)

 ## Reason